Troy Lee Tedder -- Elloree

 ELLOREE -- Troy Lee Tedder, 58, of Elloree, died Tuesday, Nov.
 23, 2021, at his residence.

 The family will host a memorial gathering Saturday, Dec.
-4, beginning at noon at his residence, 434 Stumphole Road, Elloree.
+4, beginniing at noon at his residence, 434 Stumphole Road, Elloree.

 Mr. Tedder was born Oct.
 18, 1963, in Orangeburg, the son of the late Arthur Levi and Effie Mae Hall Tedder.
 He was a foreman with Design-Build Mechanical Corporation and also a sheet-metal mechanic.